cyrus-and/chrome-har-capturer/README.md

 - `height`: frame height in DIP.
 Defaults to a Chrome-defined value;
 - `content`: if `true` also capture the requests body.
 Defaults to `false`;
 - `timeout`: milliseconds to wait before giving up with a URL;
+- `postData`: maximum POST data size (in bytes) to be returned.
+Defaults to unlimited;
 - `parallel`: if `true` load the URLs in parallel (**warning:** this may spoil time-based metrics).
 Defaults to `false`;
 - `preHook`: function returning a Promise executed before each page load: